robertu94/roibin-sz3-experiments/README.md

 All of the configurations we used can be found in the `/app/share` directory.
 More details on the meanings of these options by calling `pressio -a help <compressor_id>` where the compressor id is one of `binning`, `roi`, `opt`, `fpzip`, `sz`, `sz3`, `zfp`, `mgard`, `blosc`, etc...

+The `-o` flag provided in some of our run codes outputs the decompressed dataset.
+There is also a `-d` and `-D` which together output fine grained metrics on individual events.

 the lines `processing <start> <end>` show the progress of each stage of the compression.
 For example `processing 0 256` means that the first 256 events are being processed.